-At the highest end of the stock photography market, agencies work strictly with contracted full time professional photographers and expect a constant flow or new imagery to be uploaded with keywords and captions.
+At the highest end of the stock photography market, agencies work strictly with contracted full-time professional photographers and expect a constant flow of new imagery to be uploaded with keywords and captions.

 The stock photography market has changed dramatically in recent years with the proliferation of cameras – including smartphones – capable of shooting high-resolution images.